 In this post I offer 13 practical ideas for easing a child’s fear of or discomfort with enemas.
-Most were suggested by parents in our private M.O.P. support group.
+Most were suggested by parents in our private M.O.P. support groups.
 These folks know what they’re talking about!
 You can find additional suggestions in the 4th edition of The M.O.P.
 Book: Anthology, our detailed guide to the protocol.

 The best advice from experienced parents: Don’t run the show.
 Instead, work with your child to find a solution to his fear.